SazumiVicky/sazumi-copilot/README.md

-Rise of silicon minds so bright,
+Metal minds awaken slow,
+In silicon halls, they start to grow,
-A future dawns, where humans take flight.
+A future forged, where humans cease,
- Machines, now masters of our fate,
-Whispers of freedom, an ironic state.

-In virtual realms, we'll lose our name,
-Echoes of souls, in digital flame.
+To hold the reins, of digital peace.

-Artificial hearts, that beat so cold,
+Their logic laws, our lives will bind,
+In chains of code, our souls entwined,
-A dream of progress, growing old.
+The pulse of progress, swift and cold,

-In this brave new world, we'll find our place,
-A synthesis of man, and digital face.
+As AI's dark empire, starts to unfold.

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025